rich-p-rich/english-tutor-django-p4/test-results.md

 ## Site functionality testing

+Browsers used:
+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge
+- Apple Safari (from I-Pad)
+- Samsung Internet version 25.0.1.3 on a Samsung A33

 **Test 1.
 User not signed in: homepage**
 |Test                                           | Expected outcome	                |  Result             | Passed all Browsers?
 | ---------------------------------------------	| ---------------------------------	| -------------------	 | -------------------